sanyagusain19/sanyagusain19/README.md

 ##  About Me

 -  B.Tech Student passionate about AI and emerging technologies
--  Building projects with Python
+-  Building projects with AI
 -  Learning Machine Learning and Deep Learning
 -  Exploring FastAPI
 -  Interested in Data Science, AI Applications, and Automation